-Strengthening organizations’ ability to negotiate and collaborate
+Strengthening organizations’ ability to work together

 Examples of CBI’s contributions include:

 Assessments may reveal barriers within organizations that limit collaboration.
 We advise on ways that organizations can institutionalize learning from collaboration and negotiation experience, and systematically improve individual, team, and operational performance.
-We also work with senior managers to balance important objectives that may be at odds (such as minimizing legal and financial risk while risk sharing with partners).